Skip to content

 # Production code (MongoDB)

-from qdash.workflow.engine.repository import MongoChipRepository
+from qdash.repository import MongoChipRepository

 chip_repo = MongoChipRepository()